monikalynker/jekyll-now/about.md

 permalink: /about/
 ---

-Ali Ishaq  FCAS, FSA, MAAA | Principal
+Ali Ishaq  FCAS, FSA, MAAA
+Principal

 ### More Information

-And there is more about me somewhere.
+There is more about me somewhere.

 ### Contact me